 Shares are pieces of a limited company.
-If you own shares you’re technically called a “shareholder”.
+If you own them, you’re technically called a “shareholder”.

-- by receiving shares in the company that you work for – as a bonus or as an incentive
+- Receiving shares in the company that you work for – as a bonus or as an incentive

-- or by buying them, usually through a broker or investment app.
+- Buying them, usually through a broker or investment app

 What owning shares means for your tax situation:

-- if you earn dividends from your shares, and if those dividends are over £2,000 (the dividend allowance this year), you need to pay dividend tax on them (either through your tax code or through a Self Assessment tax return)
+- If you earn dividends from your shares, and if those dividends are over £1,000 (the dividend allowance this year), you need to pay dividend tax on them (either through your tax code or through a Self Assessment tax return)

-- if you made profits from selling shares, and if those profits were over the Capital Gains Tax Allowance (£12,000), you need to file a tax return and pay Capital Gains Tax on this profit
+- If you made profits from selling shares, and if those profits were over the Capital Gains Tax Allowance (£3,000), you need to file a tax return and pay Capital Gains Tax on this profit

-- but any earnings from shares held in a Stocks & Shares ISA are completely tax-free
+- Any earnings from shares held in a Stocks & Shares ISA are completely tax-free

-- same for earnings from shares that your private pension invests in
+- The same goes for earnings from shares that your private pension invests in

 - Finally, if you invested in shares of EIS or SEIS startups (for example, through websites like Crowdcube or Seedrs), you can file a tax return and claim Income Tax relief (either 30% or 50%)